Bean bag round: Description

-The bean bag round consists of a small fabric "pillow" filled with #9 lead shot weighing about 40 g.
+The bean bag round typically consists of a small fabric "pillow" filled with #9 lead shot weighing about 40 g.
 It is fired from a normal 12-gauge shotgun.
 When fired, the bag is expelled at around 70 to 90 m/s; it spreads out in flight and distributes its impact over about 6 cm2 of the target.
 It is designed to deliver a blow that will cause minimum long-term trauma and no penetration but will result in a muscle spasm or other reaction to briefly render a violent suspect immobile.
 It still can cause serious injury and death.
 The shotgun round is inaccurate over about 6 m and has a maximum range of around 20 m.
 Changes to the bean bag round since its inception in the early 1970s have included a velocity reduction from 120 to 90 meters per second (400 to 300 ft/s) as well as a shift from a square shape to a more rounded sock-shaped projectile.

-Shotguns dedicated to being used for bean bag rounds are often visibly modified with either yellow or green markings, or bright orange stocks and stops, to reduce the possibility that a user might inadvertently load lethal munitions into the weapon.
+Shotguns dedicated to being used for bean bag rounds are often visibly modified with either yellow or green markings, or bright orange stocks and stops, to reduce the possibility that a user might inadvertently load lethal ammunition into the weapon.